shalikadulaj/IoT-Mini-Project-1/README.md

 ##### RSMB - Really Small Message Broker

 RSMB is a server  Implementation of the MQTT and MQTT-SN protocols.
-Any client that implements this protocol properly can use this server for sending and receiving messages. we used RSMB to establish the connection to the MQTTSN client which sends data to the AWS-IOT.
+Any client that implements this protocol properly can use this server for sending and receiving messages. we used RSMB to establish the connection from the sensor node to the MQTTSN client through the border router which sends data to the AWS-IOT.
 [Read More](https://eclipse.dev/paho/index.php?page=components/mqtt-sn-transparent-gateway/index.php)